truenas/documentation/content/Solutions/Integrations/Veeam.md

 {{< tab "Define Your Storage Usage" >}}

 While this guide focuses on Veeam, the unified design of TrueNAS allows it to multitask.
-If TrueNAS will be handling more than backup jobs, other usage needs should be taken into account.
+If TrueNAS is handling more than backup jobs, other usage needs should be taken into account.
 For example, if the storage appliance has one LUN (dataset or zvol) set as a VMware datastore for hosting VMs, and another LUN set to be used for backups, both capacities must be considered.

 {{< /tab >}}
 {{< tab "Estimate Capacity" >}}

 The first step when estimating required capacity is to understand how much capacity is currently used by existing VMs and by files that users need to back up.
-Veeam and the TrueNAS appliance will both apply data compression, though different file types and the structure of the data in those files will affect the achieved compression levels.
+Veeam and the TrueNAS appliance both apply data compression, though different file types and the structure of the data in those files affect the achieved compression levels.
 Some tools for capacity estimation are listed at the end of this section, but it is always good to err on the side of caution and 3x the current storage used is not unreasonable.
 ZFS performs best with utilization below 80%.
-Snapshots, full backups, and incremental backups will all require more storage than primary storage being used today.
+Snapshots, full backups, and incremental backups all require more storage than primary storage being used today.

 {{< /tab >}}
 {{< tab "Estimate Network Bandwidth" >}}